Known Limitations

 .ToString();

-This does not work with ValueStringBuilder.
-The reason: structs can't return ref this.
-If we return by-value then the builder is copied and the original will not be updated.
-Therefore it's a conscious design decision not to allow fluent notation.
+This does not work with the ValueStringBuilder.
+The simple reason: structs can't return ref this.
+If we don't return the reference then new allocations are introduced and can also lead to potential bugs/issues.
+Therefore it is a conscious design decision not to allow fluent notation.

 return stringBuilder.ToString();